Poetry & Mindfulness Uplift – 4 sessions for the new year 2024

 Get really comfy (you are welcome to come in your PJs) and bring a journal for your writing.

-Or try the first session for only £GBP12
+Or try one session for only £GBP12

-(This usually converts to just under double the £GBP figure in $AUD .
-I use Stripe, a fairly cost effective currency converter.)
+(I use Stripe, a fairly cost effective currency converter.)

 Research has shown that the brain actually changes in response to regular mindfulness practice.
 Mindfulness can reduce stress and physical pain, and boost happiness, creativity, memory and concentration.
 Mindfulness is recommended by the NHS.